robertsoli/Supermarket_Analysis/notebook/supermarket_analysis.md

 **Q2** : Determine the peak hour of sales during the day to better plan staff shift roster.

-**Q3** : Determine the peak weekday for sales, as well as lowest performing day to determine when to run promotions and discounts.
+**Q3** : Determine the peak weekdays per month for sales, as well as lowest performing days to determine when to run promotions and discounts.

 **Q4** : Explore customer ratings to determine the best rated product lines, and the worst rated product lines.